w3f/polkadot-wiki/docs/learn/learn-polkadot-opengov.md

 The figure above shows the following:

-- Even if the approval threshold is reached (i.e. % of current approval is greater than the approval curve), the proposal only enters the confirmation period once the support threshold is also reached (i.e. % current support is greater than the underlying support curve).
+- Even if the approval threshold is reached (i.e., % of current approval is greater than the approval curve), the proposal only enters the confirmation period once the support threshold is also reached (i.e., % current support is greater than the underlying support curve).
 - If the referendum meets the approval and support thresholds for the duration of the confirmation period, the proposal will be approved and will be scheduled for enactment.
-Each track has a default minimum Enactment Period and the approved referendum needs to wait till the end of it to be executed.
+Each track has a default minimum Enactment Period, and the approved referendum needs to wait till the end of it to be executed.
 Powerful Tracks like `Root` enforce a larger Enactment Period to ensure the network has ample time to prepare for any changes the proposal may bring.
-The referendum proposers can also choose to set the enactment period to be higher than its default value.
+The referendum proposers can also set the enactment period higher than its default value.
-- A referendum may exit the confirmation period when the thresholds are no longer met, due to new _Nay_ votes or a change of existing _Aye_ or _Abstain_ votes to _Nay_ .
+- A referendum may exit the confirmation period when the thresholds are no longer met due to new _Nay_ votes or a change of existing _Aye_ or _Abstain_ votes to _Nay_ .
 Each time it exits, the confirmation period clock is reset.
-For example, if the confirmation period is 20 minutes and a referendum enters it just for 5 min before exiting, the next time it enters, it must be confirming for 20 minutes (not 15 minutes).
+For example, suppose the confirmation period is 20 minutes, and a referendum enters it just for 5 min before exiting.
+The next time it enters, it must be confirmed for 20 minutes (not 15 minutes).
-- It is possible that a referendum meets the approval and support thresholds almost at the end of decision period.
+- It is possible that a referendum meets the approval and support thresholds almost at the end of the decision period.
 In this case, even though the decision period elapses, the referendum can pass if it stays confirming for the duration of the track-specific confirmation period.
-If it exits the confirmation period after the decision period elapses, it is rejected immediately.
+It is rejected immediately if it exits the confirmation period after the decision period elapses.
-- The approval curve starts with a value of 100% and gradually goes to 50%, but never below.
-  Assuming all the active token supply has voted on a proposal, the conviction vote weighted support should at least always be above 50% to pass.
+- The approval curve starts at 100% and gradually decreases to 50%, but never below 50%.
+Assuming all the active token supply has voted on a proposal, the conviction vote-weighted support should always be above 50% to pass.

 ![opengov-curves-pass](../assets/opengov-curves-nopass.png)

-Note that support may not increase monotonically as shown in the figure, as people might switch votes.
+Note that support may not increase monotonically, as shown in the figure, as people might switch votes.

 Different Origins' tracks have different Confirmation Periods and requirements for approval and